vile/investigations/publicinvestigations/content/posts/river-poker-casino-investigation/index.md

 It is to note that the "com" domain is a resold domain.
 The original registration date is August 24th, 2000 (over 24 years ago).
 On or about November 30th, 2022, the domain was transferred to GoDaddy from Namecheap and had its NS changed from Sedo Parking to Cloudflare.
 This sale is further confirmed by [this article from DNW](https://domainnamewire.com/2022/11/29/turkey-week-end-user-domain-name-sales/) talking about sales on the Sedo marketplace that took place that week.
 An [archive](https://web.archive.org/web/20211223025335/http://riverpoker.com/) of the "com" site in December 2021 shows a Sedo landing page saying the site is for sale for the price of EUR$3,000.

-Looking further into domains linked in the footer of the site, the affiliate buttons lead to the \www\[.]chariv37\[.]com (the "Agent Backoffice") that is registered with GoDaddy and on the same Cloudflare NS as the main River Poker site.
-Among the many contact emails listed on the Agent site, they all share the same email domain \www\[.]rnying32\[.]com.
+Looking further into domains linked in the footer of the site, the affiliate buttons lead to the www\[.]chariv37\[.]com (the "Agent Backoffice \[sic]") that is registered with GoDaddy and on the same Cloudflare NS as the main River Poker site.
+Among the many contact emails listed on the Agent site, they all share the same email domain www\[.]rnying32\[.]com.
 This domain currently is not registered, but, using historical WHOIS data, it was active between 2022 and 2023, registered using GoDaddy, and used Cloudflare NS.

 ![[Maltego Graph 3.jpg]](./images/Maltego%20Graph%203.jpg)